aofeindtme/NdDaP3/wrangle_report.md

 To provide these points I let the code extract a markdown and HTML time each during runtime.
 The files are named `assessing.html` and `assessing.md` and also stored inside my Project Workspace at Udacity.
+### Process
+#### I load the data sources in separat DataFrames
+After this in a first run I have a fast look on the first rows of each DataFrame and mentioned the first issues I notice.

 ### Noteable quality issues observating the given files
 ### Noteable tidiness issues observating the given files
 ## Cleaning